aio-libs/aiohttp-devtools/README.rst

 We're now ready to build our new application with ``create-aio-app`` and we'll name the project ``my_new_app`` after the current directory.

-We're going to explicitly choose no database here to make, this tutorial easier but you can remove that option and choose to use a proper database if you like.
+We're going to explicitly choose no database here to make this tutorial easier, but you can remove that option and choose to use a proper database if you like.

 You can just hit return to choose the default for all the options.